Despite the fact that there are tons of things to do in Thessaloniki, Greece’s second-largest city is not on everyone’s radar.

 And if you’re wondering where to go next, don’t worry, there are lots of options.

 From Thessaloniki, you can explore other parts in the north of Greece, such as the gorgeous Chalkidiki peninsula with its stunning beaches.
-Or you can travel further north to explore some of the other Balkan countries (if you ask me my absolute favourite city in the Balkans is Tirana).
+Or you can travel further north to explore some of the other Balkan countries such as Albania (if you ask me my absolute favourite city in the Balkans is Tirana).

 Are you travelling to other areas in Greece?
 Check out our top posts: